-While the Appraisers are discussing the solution with the team, the Roller Coaster Testing Appraiser(s) will check the team's Roller Coaster Test Worksheet.
-If the Roller Coaster Testing Appraiser(s) determine that it is necessary to remeasure any Roller Coaster part(s), they will ask a team member for assistance during this time.
+While the Appraisers are discussing the solution with the team, the Launch Test Appraiser(s) will check the team's Launch Test Worksheet.

 An official will tell the team when it is time to remove all items from the Presentation Site.
 Anyone may help the team remove its items quickly and help the team clean up the site.
 It is the team's responsibility to bring clean-up materials.
 The Presentation Site must be left clean and dry for the next team.